What Are Push Attacks?

-Many organizations implement multi-factor authentication (2FA, MFA) that uses PUSH notification to protect their employees and customers.
+Organizations frequently implement multi-factor authentication (2FA, MFA) that uses push notification to protect their employees and customers.
 The process is simple: you type in your password, receive a notification that is “pushed” to your smartphone, and approve the access.
-Many Identity Providers (IDPs) and 2FA products work in this way.
-The problem with PUSH-based authentication is that, like most things, it can be exploited.
+Many Identity Providers (IdPs) and MFA products work in this way.
+The problem with push notification MFA is that, like most things, it can be exploited.

 Consider this: what happens when you’re busy, immersed in your work, and you receive a notification on your phone to approve?

-The reality is they are likely to do so.
-For years people have hastily approved a PUSH notification here and there – not knowing or understanding the repercussions it has on their work environment.
-In 2018, malicious actors exploited this concept of “PUSH fatigue”, as it is known, multiple times in concert with phishing tools such to target politicians involved in the economic and military sanctions against Iran.
+The reality is that they are very likely to do so.
+Push notifications have become so numerous that people often hastily approve them — not knowing or understanding the repercussions this can have on their work environment.
+In 2018, malicious actors exploited this tendency toward “push fatigue” multiple times in concert with phishing tools such to target politicians involved in the economic and military sanctions against Iran.
 More recently, large swaths of Microsoft 365 users were targeted in a push attack campaign.

-PUSH-based approvals are often introduced to the enterprise along with a MFA app such as the SalesForce Authenticator.
+Push-based approvals are often introduced to the enterprise along with an MFA app such as SalesForce Authenticator.
 The user associates the action of approving a request with a security feature.
-So, it’s no surprise people aren’t quick to be suspicious of this functionality.
+Given this, It’s understandable that people aren’t quick to be suspicious of this functionality.

-Between texts, emails, Spotify alerts, our smartphones are overloaded with notifications.
-There is simply too much information to process — and hackers can take advantage of this overload.
-Users who receive dozens or even hundreds of notifications a day are not likely to think about or even see all of them.
+Between texts, emails, Spotify alerts, etc., our smartphones are overloaded with notifications.
+There is simply too much information to process — and hackers take advantage of this overload.
+Users who receive dozens or even hundreds of notifications a day are not likely to think too hard about them.
 The likelihood of a single rogue login approval being overlooked or approved by accident is low, but at scale it becomes a very promising attack vector.

 One solution is to deploy mobile-initiated authentication at the front door to your corporate experience: your computer.

-When you combine mobile-first login with Integrated Windows Authentication (IWA), also called desktop SSO, you can achieve a very high level of assurance for desktop login, web applications and Single-Sign On.
-It’s more secure than a PUSH-based login and it gives you instant access across SSO-protected apps and corporate resources.
+When you combine user-first login with passwordless desktop SSO, you can achieve a very high level of assurance for desktop login, web applications and Single sign-on.
+It’s more secure than a push-based login and it gives you instant access across SSO-protected apps and corporate resources.

-For example, with True Passwordless SSO by HYPR, your smartphone acts as a remote control for your computer.
-You tap on the HYPR mobile app to select your computer, provide your preferred biometric or decentralized PIN, and gain access to your desktop.
+For example, with HYPR'S Passwordless MFA, your smartphone acts as a remote control for your computer.
+You tap on the HYPR mobile app to select your computer, provide your preferred biometric or decentralized PIN and gain access to your desktop.

-Login of this kind is phishing-resistant, preventing you from inadvertently approving any access request because it’s an active process that begins on your smartphone.
+- Stops phishing: Login of this kind is phishing resistant, preventing you from inadvertently approving any access request because it’s an active process that begins on your smartphone.
 Access is granted only when you make the conscious decision to unlock your smartphone.

-HYPR’s mobile-first login does not utilize passwords.
-Going passwordless also means you’ll worry less about credential stuffing, brute force, and SIM swapping attacks that are common among legacy, password-based MFA solutions.
+- Elimination of passwords: HYPR’s mobile-first login does not utilize passwords.
+Passwordless authentication also means you’ll worry less about credential stuffing, brute force, and SIM swapping attacks that are common among legacy, password-based MFA solutions.

 MFA By Design

-In case this needs clarification, the mobile-initiated login method is Multi-factor by design.
+The mobile-initiated login method is multi factor by design.
 It provides factors for:

 Now that the user has strong authentication into their computer, your SSO provider can extend that strong binding to provide seamless access into other resources across the enterprise without additional friction.

-With PUSH-based MFA, organizations are relying on the weakest link known to security — people.
-As we’ve seen with passwords, we cannot rely on people to properly secure themselves.
-Why?
-Because it is human nature to take the path of least resistance.
-This includes recklessly accepting PUSH notifications so we can continue on with our day.
+With push notifications, organizations are relying on the weakest link known to security — people.
+It’s human nature to take the path of least resistance, including recklessly accepting push notification authentication requests so we can continue on with our day.